How do you plan for your upcoming homeschool year when you’ve been around long enough to hit the wall twice?

 It’s not a cliché: the days are long, but the years are short.

-Everything we do that requires a lot of effort also reaps great benefit.
+Everything we do that requires a lot of effort also reaps great benefits.
 Most definitely this is the case with the homeschool lifestyle.

 “Great things are done by a series of small things brought together.”Vincent Van Gogh